sahib/rmlint/docs/developers.rst

 Hashfunctions
 -------------

-Here is a short comparasion of the existing hashfunctions_ in ``rmlint`` (linear_ scale).
+Here is a short comparison of the existing hashfunctions_ in ``rmlint`` (linear_ scale).
 For reference: Those plots were rendered with these_ sources - which are very ugly, sorry.

-If you want to add new hashfunctions, you should have some arguments why it is valueable and possibly even benchmark it with the above scripts to see if it's really that much faster.
+If you want to add new hashfunctions, you should have some arguments why it is valuable and possibly even benchmark it with the above scripts to see if it's really that much faster.

 Also keep in mind that most of the time the hashfunction is not the bottleneck.